-Subchapter M, Internal Revenue Code.
+4 Subchapter M. Internal Revenue Code.

 The process of developing a strategic portfolio using Modern Portfolio Theory is mathematical in nature and can appear daunting.
-It's important to remember that math is nothing more than an expression of logic, so as you examine the process, you can readily see the commonsense approach that it takes-which is counter-intuitive to conventional and overcommercialized investment thinking.
+It's important to remember that math is nothing more than an expression of logic, so as you examine the process, you can readily see the commonsense approach that it takes-which is counterintuitive to conventional and over-commercialized investment thinking.

 Markowitz stated that for every level of risk, there is some optimum combination of investments that will give the highest rate of return.
-The combinations of investments exhibiting this optimal risk/reward trade-off form the efficient frontier line.
+The combinations of investments exhibiting this optimal risk/reward frontier line.
 The efficient frontier is determined by calculating the expected rate of return, standard deviation and correlation coefficient for each asset class and using this information to identify the portfolio with the highest expected return at each incremental level of risk.

-By plotting each investment combination, or portfolio, representing a given level of risk and
+By plotting each investment combination, or portfolio, representing a given level of risk and expected return, we are able to describe mathematically a series of points, or "efficient portfolios."
+This line forms the efficient frontier.